Mike Siravo: Baylor

 Siravo followed Matt Rhule to Baylor in 2017.
 For the next two years he served as the team's Linebackers Coach and Recruiting Coordinator.
 In 2019 he traded in the title of recruiting coordinator for special teams coordinator.

 Panthers

 In 2020, Siravo followed Rhule and was hired by the Carolina Panthers as their linebackers coach.

-Vikings
+Minnesota Vikings

-Siravo was hired in February of 2023 by the Minnesota Vikings as their inside linebackers coach, shortly after the hiring of Brian Flores as Defensive Coordinator.
+Siravo was hired on February 24, 2023 by the Minnesota Vikings as their inside linebackers coach, shortly after the hiring of Brian Flores as Defensive Coordinator.

 Personal life

 Mike and his wife, Alison, are the parents of three children.